ZacBlanco/hwx-tutorials/2-3/tutorials/interactive-queries-for-hadoop-with-apache-hive-on-apache-tez/interactive-queries-with-hive-on-tez.md

 ![](../../../assets/2-3/realtime-queries-hive-on-tez/01_hdfs_files_dropdown.png)

 Go to the `/tmp` folder and if it is not already present, create a new directory called `data` using the controls toward the top of the screen.
-Then right click on the folder and click **Permissions**.
+Then right-click on the folder and click **Permissions**.
 Make sure to check (blue) all of the permissions boxes.

 ![](../../../assets/2-3/realtime-queries-hive-on-tez/02_hdfs_files_permissions.png)

-Now, let’s upload the above datafiles into HDFS and create two hive tables using the following steps.
+Now, let’s upload the above data files into HDFS and create two hive tables using the following steps.

 Upload the two files under `/tmp/data` using **Upload** at the top of the screen